EV sales are growing rapidly and these two Tesla competitors have vastly different approaches, but is NIO or Nikola a better investment?

 Which stock is a better buy right now?

 The best choice of the two is obviously NIO, a company that has solid revenue, sales, and a good stock price that is expected to further swell in the near future.
-Nikola, shamelessly using Tesla’s first name, is years from making a sale, let alone turning a profit, so steer clear.
-It seems like the market is sharing my sentiment.
-Just have a look at how EV companies have performed since the election:
+Nikola, shamelessly using Tesla’s first name, is years from making a sale, let alone turning a profit, so steer clear until it has a successful product launch, at the very least.

 MyWallSt operates a full disclosure policy.
 MyWallSt staff currently holds long positions in companies mentioned above.
 Read our full disclosure policy here.